Hai-Bin Ruan, Ph.D. (Email)

 Research interest: Adipokine physiology

-Zengdi is a pediatrician at Nanjing Children’s Hospital, China.
-She received her M.D. degree in Clinical Medicine from Wuhan University and her Ph.D. degree from Nanjing Medical University.
-Her previous research was mainly focused on Medulloblastoma.
+Zengdi received her M.D. degree in Clinical Medicine from Wuhan University and her Ph.D. degree from Nanjing Medical University.
+She was a pediatrician at Nanjing Children’s Hospital and her previous research was mainly focused on Medulloblastoma.
 In the Ruan lab, she studies the physiological function of an adipocyte-derived hormone.

 Zan Huang, Ph.D.